 By the Victorian era, the Christmas plum pudding had become such a cherished tradition that it appears to have stopped evolving.
 Indeed, the 1814 recipe given by Antoine Beauvilliers (in Literature and Lore) below is identical to many versions still in use now, with minor variations today depending on any given recipe writer wanting to put their own mark on it.

 Literature & Lore

-To a great number of people, Plum Pudding is synonymous with Christmas pudding.
-If you have a pudding at Christmas, it is a Plum Pudding.
+To a great number of people, plum pudding is synonymous with Christmas pudding.
+If you have a pudding at Christmas, there is a good chance that it is a plum pudding.
 But there is also a significant number of people to whom a Christmas pudding means figgy pudding or carrot pudding.

 In 1814, the French writer Antoine Beauvilliers gave this recipe for plum pudding as a pudding wrapped in cloth and boiled.
 It contained suet, raisins, currants, fresh bread crumbs, Malaga wine, cognac, lemon zest, diced candied citron peel, flour, salt, eggs, and milk.
 He noted that instead of putting it in a cloth and boiling it, it could instead be cooked in a buttered casserole.